 Validation cases are the best way to evaluate how a numerical simulation compares to a physical problem that has been measured experimentally.
 In this blog post, we will review two important performance parameters for incompressible flow through an industrial scale butterfly valve; the flow coefficient (Cv) and the torque coefficient (CT).

 A 3D hexahedral SnappyHexMesh was used and refinement was done in three places: upstream, downstream, and in the vicinity of the valve.
 A layer mesh was used on all wall regions for more accuracy.

 Tool Type: OpenFOAM

 Results of the Validation

-From these plots it can be seen that performance parameter values from the numerical analysis done on the SimScale platform match well with the experimental values from the team of Xue guan Song .
+From these plots, it can be seen that the performance parameter values from the numerical analysis performed on the SimScale platform match well with the experimental values from the team of Xue Guan Song .